cs383-final/cs383-finalproject/README.md

 experimentation phase of our project need to be refined, we know that our simulation must have support for the following:

-- Swarm simulation: The most fundamental component of our simulation model will contain a group of individual swarm agents that are located in some position in a coordinate space, which all advance their state over time.
+- *Swarm simulation*: The most fundamental component of our simulation model will contain a group of individual swarm agents that are located in some position in a coordinate space, which all advance their state over time.
-- Agent support for learning & pattern formation: A basic, extensible agent class will be built that includes critic and learning elements.
+- *Agent support for learning & pattern formation*: A basic, extensible agent class will be built that includes critic and learning elements.
 This learning capability will allow the agents to work together to form flocking patterns.
-- Graphics frontend: A graphics frontend, written using a graphics library such as OpenGL or SDL, to render the state of the simulation environment, including the swarm objects and any other entities in the environment.
+- *Graphics frontend*: A graphics frontend, written using a graphics library such as OpenGL or SDL, to render the state of the simulation environment, including the swarm objects and any other entities in the environment.